aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraphformat/lines_to_drop/_index.md

 ﻿---
+title: ParagraphFormat.lines_to_drop property
+linktitle: lines_to_drop property
-title: lines_to_drop property
+articleTitle: lines_to_drop property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the number of lines of the paragraph text used to calculate the drop cap height."
+description: "ParagraphFormat.lines_to_drop property.
+Gets or sets the number of lines of the paragraph text used to calculate the drop cap height."
 type: docs
 weight: 220
 url: /python-net/aspose.words/paragraphformat/lines_to_drop/